-Posted on Apr 02 2009 by Alistair Barnett in Small Business Life
+Posted on Apr 02 2009 byin Small Business Life

 I recently lost my two ewes.
 For those of you who need a reminder, ewes are female sheep.
 The story starts two years ago when my friend and neighbor – horse breeding expert and I decided to invest in and share a small flock of sheep.
 The sheep would provide a source of wool for me to knit with and lamb for both of our tables.
 Seemed like a sweet idea.

 Although neither of us had experience with sheep, I had plenty of passion and energy and was excited about the project.
 I had a pasture for the warm seasons and he had a barn for winter.
 We started with two beautiful all white females who we named Carmen and Cora.
 When they were old enough for breeding we bought two rams, selected carefully for their rich, brown fleece so we could introduce color into the next generation.

 Everything was going as planned and by the end of last fall we had two pregnant ewes – lambs on the way for spring.
 As the ewe’s approached their time I was eager to dust off my old midwifery experience for the pending births.
 I researched on the internet and watched lamb births on YouTube – but mostly I counted on my friend’s horse breeding experience to get us through lambing season.
 Above all, I was confident that nature would take its course, after all, livestock generally fare well without human intervention.

 In this case, I was wrong.
 To make a long story short, our sheep didn’t fare well.
 After some unusual complications both sheep as well as their lambs died.
 It was very sad.
 I was attached to those girls yet at the same time was painfully reminded of a life lesson: acceptance of the circle of life on a farm is necessary if you’re going to be a farmer.